pingcap/tidb-vector-python/README.md

 - [Semantic Cache](./examples/semantic-cache/README.md): build a semantic cache with Jina AI and TiDB Vector.

 for more examples, see the [examples](./examples) directory.

+## Contributing
+Please feel free to reach out to the maintainers if you have any questions or need help with the project.
+Before contributing, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file.